-Laura has spent five years serving on the board of the Metropolitan Water District Board of Directors in order to advocate for ratepayers, learn more about water resources and to be a voice for the environment at MWD.
-She believes our water challenges would be best served by reducing the reliance on imported water through major investments in Southern California groundwater recharge and clean-up, expanding local storage for rain and storm water collection, conservation and water system efficiency and advanced water recycling.
+As an Assemblymember, Laura has taken the lead on tackling our state’s most significant water issue – management.
+Before being elected to the State Assembly, Laura spent five years serving on the Metropolitan Water District Board of Directors, where she advocated for ratepayers, learned more about water resources, and was an unabashed champion for the environment.
+Laura believes our water challenges would be best served by reducing the reliance on imported water through major investments in Southern California groundwater recharge and clean-up, expanding local storage for rain and storm water collection, conservation and water system efficiency and advanced water recycling.

-As a Southern Californian member of the Assembly, Laura would focus efforts on making Southern California as water resilient and independent as possible.
-Much more can be done to foster water efficiency and consumer conservation.
+As a Southern Californian member of the Assembly, Laura has focused her efforts making our state as water resilient as possible.
+She believes much more can be done to foster water efficiency and consumer conservation.
 Currently only the largest developments are required to incorporate water-saving features.

 • Require net-zero development, in which new development has to comply with a no-net increase in water use standard either through onsite or offsite improvements, in addition to a mandate to retain water on-site, on all new developments regardless of size